hellofresh/weird-github-client/README.md

 # Usage

 1. Generate your own GitHub API token here: https://github.com/settings/tokens/new.
 The token must have the `repo` and `admin:org` scopes.
+For the `./bin/archive-technical-test.js` you should add the `delete_repo` scope, in case you want to delete the repo after archived.

 2. Copy the `.env.dist` file to `.env`.